Organization Overview

 ORGANIZATION OVERVIEW

-The Colorado Charter School Institute (CSI) is a statewide charter school authorizer whose mission is to foster high-quality public-school choices offered through charter schools, particularly those focused on closing the achievement gap for at-risk students.
-Governed by a board of nine members appointed by the Governor and Commissioner of Education, CSI currently serves a diverse portfolio of 45+ schools across 24 Colorado towns and cities, representing 17 unique educational models and serving over 20,000 students statewide.
-CSI is uniquely positioned to support and promote charter school innovation in communities throughout Colorado and to lead improvements in authorizing practices.
-The organization aspires to continue growing both the quality and quantity of its portfolio in response to the ongoing need for high-quality, innovative charter school options.
-CSI is at an extraordinary point of opportunity and is poised to make additional systemic changes that will yield improvements in overall student achievement across its schools.
+The Colorado Charter School Institute (CSI) is a statewide charter school authorizer whose mission is to foster high-quality public-school choices offered through charter schools, particularly schools that are focused on closing the achievement gap for at-risk students.
+Governed by a board of nine members appointed by the Governor and Commissioner of Education, CSI currently serves a diverse portfolio of 50+ schools across the state of Colorado serving over 20,000 students.
+CSI is uniquely positioned to serve and promote charter school innovation in communities throughout Colorado and to be a leader in improvements in authorizer practices.
+CSI aspires to continue growing the quality and quantity of its portfolio of schools in Colorado in response to the need for high quality, innovative charter school options.
+Our organization is at an extraordinary point of opportunity and is poised to make additional systemic changes that will yield improvements within the portfolio’s overall student achievement.

 Please note: Applications will be reviewed as they are received.
 This position is non-classified and is not subject to appeal rights.